-The research on the ectoparasites of bats was carried out in Lakhimpur-Kheri, Uttar Pradesh, India during the period of 2013 to 2018.
-Pseudoscorpions were incidentally collected from the abdominal furs of the little Indian bat, Pipistrellus coromandra during an investigation of their ectoparasites.
-Pseudoscorpion specimens were extracted from the pelage of live bats that were captured carefully from their roosts.
-The pseudoscorpion specimens were preserved in 70% ethyl alcohol and were studied as permanent slide mount (Gardner, 1996).
+The research on the association of pseudoscorpion species with bats was carried out in Lakhimpur-Kheri, Uttar Pradesh, India during the period of 2013 to 2018.
+Pseudoscorpions were incidentally collected from the abdominal furs of the little Indian bat, Pipistrellus coromandra.
+The specimens were preserved in 70% ethyl alcohol and studied as permanent slide mount (Gardner, 1996).
 The camera lucida microscope was used for their morphological measurements.
-All pseudoscorpion specimens were identified using the key Christophoryová et al. (2011d).
+All pseudoscorpion specimens were identified using the key of Christophoryová et al. (2011).
 Permanent slides of all pseudoscorpion specimens were deposited to Biodiversity and Wildlife Laboratory, Department of Zoology, University of Lucknow, Uttar Pradesh, India.